jupyterlite/sphinx-demo/README.md

 For similar demos that deploy JupyterLite as a standalone site instead, please check out the following:

-- https://github.com/jupyterlite/demo for a deployment that uses the Pyodide kernel (`jupyterlite-pyodide-kernel`).
+- [the JupyterLite demo](https://github.com/jupyterlite/demo) for a deployment that uses the Pyodide kernel (`jupyterlite-pyodide-kernel`).
 - [the JupyterLite Xeus demo](https://github.com/jupyterlite/xeus-lite-demo/) for a deployment that uses the Xeus kernel (via `jupyterlite-xeus` and `xeus-python`).

 ## ✨ Try it in your browser ✨